Trump berated and baffled European allies. They aren’t sad to see him go.

 He said he welcomed a return to “multinational cooperation” and that he expected changes in climate and foreign policy.
 “But there will be no return to the good old days,” he said.

 Among leaders who have dealt with Trump and his subordinates, there is excitement about a return to more conventional diplomacy.
-At a meeting last year of foreign ministers of the Arctic Council, which is composed of countries that ring the Arctic, Secretary of State Mike Pompeo disrupted the proceedings when he refused to mention climate change in the routine declaration that gives diplomats their marching orders after such gatherings, said Wallström, the former Swedish foreign minister.
+At a meeting last year of foreign ministers of the Arctic Council, which is composed of countries that ring the Arctic, Secretary of State Mike Pompeo disrupted the proceedings when he refused to mention climate change in the routine declaration that gives diplomats their marching orders after such gatherings, said Wallstrom, the former Swedish foreign minister.

 Climate change “was of course part of every discussion, it was part of every story about what life is like for people who live in the Arctic zone,” she said.
 “This was totally absurd.”